 Mellie is bought by her beloved john, not for himself, but to wed his openly gay son and be a broodmare for grandchildren.
 The young son despises Mellie and is accompanied everywhere by his handsome tutor, who’s not so keen on Mellie himself.
 Despite it all, Mellie sympathizes with her unwilling husband; she may be a tough bitch, but she’s not a heartless one.

 This is a story of the young, sexy, voluptuous, blonde former hooker finding true love with her older sugar daddy.
 As a hero, Ritchie Jamison, Earl of Henning, isn’t as fun as Mellie, but he’s no jerk.

 Despite a reputation for being a ladies’ man, he doesn’t sleep with anyone other than the heroine.
 He’s handsome, mature, rich, although sort of dim and dull.
-But because Mellie loves him and Mellie’s so great, I desperately wanted Mellie to get her man!
+But because Mellie loves him and Mellie’s so great, I desperately wanted her to get her man!

 Final Analysis of Moment of Desire

-What so terrific about Mellie?
+What is so terrific about Mellie?

 Everything!
-She is who she is, complex, yet straightforward.
+She is who she is, complex yet straightforward.
 Those she loves are fiercely protected, but those who have wronged her better watch out!

 She ends up in ridiculously harrowing situations and plots her way out of them, skillfully succeeding.
 Mellie is no swooning, foot-stomping, virginal heroine who waits for the hero to save the day.
 She kills without flinching.
 She fights for her man, and the way Mellie plots revenge and crushes her adversaries in such a cruel and calculating manner, it’s such evil fun!
 I don’t want to spoil the shock; I was astonished that a heroine could be so remorseless!